tldr-pages/tldr/pages/common/pywal.md

 # pywal

-> A tool to create colorschemes based on dominant colors of wallpaper.
+> A tool to create colorschemes based on dominant colors of a wallpaper.
 > Read more: https://github.com/dylanaraps/pywal.

 - Preview colorscheme: